All Episodes

 Still trying to find details.

-So Geraldine Ferraro is still not happy, but still, ladies and gentlemen, properly characterizing.
+So Geraldine Ferraro is still not happy, and still, ladies and gentlemen, properly characterizing Reverend Wright as a hate monger.

 Make no mistake about it.

-And one of the techniques here is to say, wait, this guy, uh Reverend Wright, why no different than Rush Limbaugh and all these right-wing talk radio people.
+And one of the techniques here is to say, well, this guy, Reverend Wright, no different than Rush Limbaugh and all these right-wing talk radio people.

-It reminds me a little bit of that wonderful little saying of uh I think it was Louis Pasteur that education is learning to listen to anything without losing your temper Or your self-confidence.
+It reminds me a little bit of that wonderful old saying of, I think it was Louis Pasteur, that education is learning to listen to anything without losing your temper or your self-confidence.

 I know occasionally my wife listens to that stuff while she's driving in the car.